MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-dashboard-sample-data.md

 * Filters to let you view customer service data for a specific time period, product, support channel, business unit, or team.
 * Key performance indicator charts that give you the basics of how your system is performing.
 * Graphical charts showing trends and breakdowns of cases from a variety of views.
-* AI Insights charts that use language understanding artificial intelligence technology to show the impact and trends of cases related to specific support topics.
+* AI Insights charts that use artificial intelligence technology to show the impact and trends of cases related to specific support topics.

 ## Dashboard filters